Metro keeps LA moving.

 This project will create a bike path to run along the Pacoima Wash.

 Metro operates one of America’s largest transportation systems, with 450 million bus and rail boardings last year.
-And we also serve LA County as transit, freeway and local roads funder, planner, coordinator, designer, builder, and operator.
-All told, Metro projects have created 400,000 jobs in Southern California since 2008, and voter-passed Measure R has added an estimated $32 billion to LA County’s economy.
+And we also serve LA County as transit, freeway and local roads funding agency, planner, coordinator, designer, builder, and operator.
+All told, Metro projects have created 400,000 jobs in Southern California since 2008.

 LA Metro Transit Watch